 All year long you can view the lagoon from the shore, walking along its edge to see the icebergs from varying angles.
 The enormous glacier looms large in the background.

 Across the street is a black sand beach called Diamond Beach.
 It sets itself apart from other black sand beaches like Reynisfjara Beach, because the entire beach is covered in clear sparkling ice.
 Pieces of the icebergs floating in the glacier lagoon break off and wash ashore, scattering themselves around the beach.
+This is such a cool stop on your 4 day trip to Iceland!

 The contrast of the black sand against the clear ice is striking and makes for some powerful photographs.
 The beach becomes even more fairytale-esque at sunset when the sky is painted yellow.
 As the day comes to a close you’ll be thrilled you continued your drive up the coast to this natural beauty.
 Don’t forget to check out our Ultimate Guide To Iceland’s Glacier Lagoon!